arm/remoteproc-runtime/docs/CONTAINER_RUNTIME.md

 ### 2. Prepare an OCI bundle

 In order to start a container, we need an OCI bundle.
 An example bundle can be found in `testdata/` directory.
-It uses `imx-rproc` as the target mcu.
+It uses `imx-rproc` as the target processor name.

 ### 3. Use the runtime